CanberraGrammar/codecadets-2018/one.md

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```

 It will then ask you if you would like to restart your computer.
-Please restart your computer by typing in "Y" and pressing return (don't worry, this page will still be here when you get back ^_^).
+Please restart your computer by typing in "Y" and pressing return (don't worry, this page will still be here when you get back).

 <img src="https://canberragrammar.github.io/codecadets-2018/Resources/Linux_Subsystem.gif" alt="Activating Optional Feature" style="width: 100%;"/>